jackboberg/spife/docs/getting-started.md

   * [:clapper: Server](#clapper-server)
     * [:art: Middleware](#art-middleware)

-## :beginner: Your First Knork
+## :beginner: Your First Spife

-Let's build a simple knork service for sending and receiving physical :package:'s.
+Let's build a simple spife service for sending and receiving physical :package:'s.
 We should be able to:

 1. List packages in-flight,